Most students in Fort Frances will not return to school today | CBC News

 The delay will not apply to other schools that are not listed above or are not in the municipality of Fort Frances, and these instructions do not apply to day cares.

-In Sunday's release, the Northwestern Health Unit acknowledged that this is a significant disruption to families in Fort Frances, but said the numbers seen this weekend in the community can't be ignored.
+The health unit acknowledged keeping the schools closed is a significant disruption to families in Fort Frances, but said the numbers seen this weekend in the community can't be ignored.
 The health unit said the risk of COVID-19 is very real, there is evidence of community transmission, and keeping these schools in virtual learning at this time can reduce the risk of further infections.

-Medical Officer of Health Dr. Kit Young-Hoon said, "We continue to monitor the situation in other communities and will take additional measures as necessary."
+"We continue to monitor the situation in other communities and will take additional measures as necessary," medical officer of health Dr. Kit Young Hoon said in a statement.